 I grabbed my notebook out of my purse, closed one eye to focus, and wrote this down – ELTON SANG A GEORGE JONES SONG COWBOY KARAOKE IN IDAHO – for posterity because I was worried that, in my inebriated state, I would actually forget.
 And this was not a sight I could allow myself to forget.

-Once he finished singing, Elton and his friends had a group embrace, and one of the dues yelled, “YOU ARE OUR BROTHER NOW!
+Once he finished singing, Elton and his friends had a group embrace, and one of the dudes yelled, “YOU ARE OUR BROTHER NOW!
 YOU ARE OUR BROTHER!

 Elton bowed dramatically and headed back towards the table.
 As I continued cheering, he yelled, “Bitch, you tell NO one or I’ll kill you!”